-Having lupus increases the risk of developing another autoimmune disease, like celiac disease – by the 30% or more.
+Having lupus increases the risk of developing other autoimmune diseases, like celiac disease – by 30% or more.
 Read on to find out more celiac disease, gluten and what they could mean for those with lupus.

 - Introduction to Lupus and Celiac disease